 Every since I was young, I've had a fear of pregnancy.
 And not just being pregnant myself, but being around anyone who is pregnant.
 Though I know the babies are safe in their mothers' womb, I've always worried the slightest touch would cause them to be harmed.
 Similarly, I've grown fearful of newborn babies because there are so many things that can happen to them, too — especially while they're sleeping.
-With co-sleeping becoming more popular for parents, one of the main questions I, and many others may have is, "is it safe for a newborn to sleep on my chest?"
+With co-sleeping becoming more popular for parents, one of the main questions I (and many others) have is this one: "Is it safe for a newborn to sleep on my chest?"

 So, what should a parent do when looking at the debatable facts of each option?
-Although sleeping with your baby on your chest may be quick and convenient, parents should take the advice of their doctor and adhere to straying away from this.
+Although letting your baby sleep on your chest does have some perks, parents should take the advice of their doctor and make sure that they don't nod off along with their baby.
 If you must place your baby on your chest to get them to fall asleep, try transporting them to their bassinet and placing them on their back after they've drifted off.